Skip to main content

 Specify:

-• <host> — The IP address or DNS name of the master host of the receiving cluster;
+• <host> — The IP address or DNS name of the master node of the cluster in which the receiving database resides;

-• <database_name> is the name of the database;
+• <database_name> — name of the receiving database;

-6. Create a subscription on the receiving cluster on behalf of the user with the dbaas_replication role:
+5. Create a subscription in the receiving database on behalf of a user with role dbaas_replication:

 CREATE SUBSCRIPTION <subscription_name> CONNECTION